Debt Recovery Lawyer Guwahati · DRT Guwahati · SARFAESI · NI Act 138

 Advocate Subodh Bajpai

-Unified Chambers and Associates, led by Advocate Subodh Bajpai (Senior Partner, LLM, MBA from XLRI Jamshedpur), provides specialist debt recovery legal services in Guwahati, Assam.
-With over 25 years of exclusive practice in debt recovery law and more than 500 appearances before Debt Recovery Tribunals across India, Advocate Bajpai is one of India's most experienced debt recovery lawyers.
-The firm appears before DRT Guwahati for DRT proceedings, handles SARFAESI enforcement of secured assets in Guwahati, manages cheque bounce litigation under Section 138 NI Act before District Court Kamrup, and pursues IBC insolvency proceedings before the NCLT for corporate debtors.
+Unified Chambers and Associates, led by Advocate Subodh Bajpai (Senior Partner, LLM, MBA XLRI), and our partner-led team of advocates and associates provide specialist debt recovery legal services in Guwahati, Assam.
+The firm's practice has handled 500+ DRT appearances across India and serves as panel counsel for banks, NBFCs, ARCs, and corporate creditors.
+The team appears before DRT Guwahati for DRT proceedings, handles SARFAESI enforcement of secured assets in Guwahati, manages cheque bounce litigation under Section 138 NI Act before District Court Kamrup, and pursues IBC Section 7 / Section 9 insolvency proceedings before the NCLT for institutional and corporate creditors.

-Banks, NBFCs, ARCs, and corporate creditors in Guwahati and across Assam seeking the best debt recovery lawyer engage Unified Chambers for concentrated specialist expertise across every debt recovery statute and forum.
+Banks, NBFCs, ARCs, and corporate creditors in Guwahati and across Assam engage Unified Chambers for specialist expertise for concentrated specialist expertise across every debt recovery statute and forum.

 Courts and Tribunals for Debt Recovery in Guwahati